Constant mean curvature, flux conservation, and symmetry: Partial converse

 In other words, the phase portrait of $\,k\,$ lies on one of the ``heart-shaped'' level curves of the function

-In \cite{p1} and \cite{p2}, Perdomo based his dynamical characterization of twizzler generating curves, and his study of their moduli space, on this observation. \end{rem}
+In \cite{p1} and \cite{p2}, Perdomo based his dynamical characterization of twizzler generating curves and his study of their moduli space, on this observation. \eob \end{rem}

-\begin{rem}[Twizzlers in other 3D-space forms] It is natural to view the curve $\,\g\,$ in our case study \ref{eg:twiz3} above as the projection of the hypersurface $\,\Sigma\,$ into the \textit{orbit space} $\,N/\gg\approx \C\,$.
-If we take the orbit-length function in \S\ref{eg:twiz3}, given there by $\,|\G|=2\pi\sqrt{R^{2}+|p|^{2}}\,$, as a density function $\,e^{\mu}\,$ in $\,\C\,$, (cf.~Definition \ref{def:mass}), a straightforward reworking of Proposition \ref{prop:fint} re-interprets the first integral there as the condition for $\,\g\,$ to have $\,h_{\mu}\equiv H\,$ as a ``hypersurface'' in the two-dimensional orbit space.
+\begin{rem}[Twizzlers in other 3D-space forms] It is natural to see the curve $\,\g\,$ in our case study \ref{eg:twiz3} above as the projection of the hypersurface $\,\Sigma\,$ into the \emph{orbit space} $\,N/\gg\approx \C$.
+The length of the orbit above $\,z\in\C\,$ is easily computed as $\,|\G_{z}|=2\pi\sqrt{R^{2}+|z|^{2}}$, and if we adopt this as our density function, i.e., $\,e^{\mu(z)}=|\G_{z}|\,$, on the orbit space (cf.~Definition \ref{def:mass}), a simple reworking of Proposition \ref{prop:fint} re-interprets the first integral there as the condition for $\,\g\,$ to have $\,h_{\mu}\equiv H\,$ as a ``hypersurface'' in the two-dimensional orbit space.